odaata/capstone/.junie/guidelines.md

     - Leverage PDA derivation with proper seeds and bump seeds
     - Use cross-program invocations (CPIs) safely with proper account checking
     - Store bump seeds in PDAs for future reference and validation
+    - Follow the project's pattern of using separate handler functions for each instruction

 ## Security Best Practices